Linderhof Palace in Ettal is one of the most artistic and stylish complex of the 19th century.

-The waterworks at Linderhof happen only from mid-April to mid-October.
+The fountain at Linderhof is operational only from mid-April to mid-October.

-During this period, the fountain at Linderhof Palace starts daily at 9 am and closes at 6 pm, with a show every half an hour interval.
+During this period, the fountain starts daily at 9 am and closes at 6 pm, with a show every half an hour.

 The Palace of Linderhof stays closed on public holidays, and all buildings remain closed on 1 Jan.